-According to the steel producers' industry organization, the World Steel Association, raw steel production increased in Europe (EU28) by 4.1 percent in 2017 compared with the previous year.
-Demand has increased on a broad front in many customer segments, including infrastructure, mining equipment, mechanical industry and automotive.
-The import of materials continued to decrease as an effect of the EU's introduction of customs duties on a number of material types, but also on the grounds of higher prices in Asia.
-This has created a generally good balance between supply and demand, even if there are exceptions.
-The information BE Group has regarding the development of the Swedish distribution market shows a market growth of 4.1 percent.
-The steel prices increased during the year.
+According to the steel producers' industry organization, the World Steel Association, raw steel production decreased in Europe (EU28) by 0.3 percent in 2018 compared with last year.
+The largest decrease occurred in Germany, where production dropped 2 percent, mainly due to transport problems on the Rhine, which had abnormally low water levels as a result of drought.
+Demand continued to be high in many customer segments, including infrastructure, mining equipment, mechanical industry and automotive.
+In 2018, the EU introduced preliminary import quotas to avoid a large inflow of materials after the U.S. introduced protective duties of 25 percent on steel and 10 percent on aluminum.
+There is a generally good balance between supply and demand, even if there are exceptions.
+The information BE Group has regarding the development of the Swedish distribution market shows a market growth of 0.9 percent and the information on the Finnish market shows a market growth of 0.8 percent.
+Steel prices have also increased during the year.